mrpep/tp-picml/doc/post.md

 Our contributions are:
 - The analysis with our model suggests that it is a better overall brain activity predictor than all the models analysed in the paper.
 - We analyse the evolution of components predictivity during model training.
 Results suggest that while deeper layers have a good correlation after a few training steps, the first layers take longer to saturate the performance.
 Moreover, some components like speech and music, take longer to converge to the final perfomance level.
+- We repeated the analysis of component correlation using lasso instead of ridge regression.
+We were able to obtain similar results.